Judge hits tying HR in 9th, Volpe wins it in 10th as Yankees rally past Orioles 6-5

 Back home from a 6-1 trip, the Yankees (30-20) won their fifth straight in a series opener between AL East rivals who both entered on a roll.
 They improved to 15-5 in their last 20 games, moving 10 games above .500 for the first time this season.

+“We’ve played so many close games, we’re bound to lose once in a while that’s tight like that,” Orioles manager Brandon Hyde said.
+“But I thought we played a really good game of baseball.”

-Bader homered in the fourth and tied the score with a sacrifice fly against starter Kyle Bradish in a three-run fifth.
+Bader went deep in the fourth and tied the score with a sacrifice fly against starter Kyle Bradish in a three-run fifth.
 Anthony Rizzo had an RBI double, and DJ LeMahieu followed with a run-scoring single that made it 4-3.

 Cole, who reached 2,000 strikeouts in the second, was pulled after giving up back-to-back singles to start the sixth.
 Terrin Vavra put the Orioles back in front 5-4 with a bases-loaded groundout against Ron Marinaccio.

+“No one was surprised,” Volpe said.
+“Everything he does, he makes look easy.”

+Added Cole: “There’s never really a moment that’s too big for him.”

-Bautista struck out the other three batters he faced, but the Yankees scratched across the winning run against Bryan Baker (3-2) in the 10th.
+Bautista struck out the other three batters he faced, but New York scratched across the winning run against Bryan Baker (3-2) in the 10th.

 Bader’s slow bouncer advanced the automatic runner, pinch-runner Isiah Kiner-Falefa, from second to third.
 Willie Calhoun was intentionally walked and Volpe lofted a long fly to center that was caught just in front of the warning track, allowing Kiner-Falefa to score without a throw.

+“Couldn’t let him get off without a little bit of water,” Judge said with a grin.

-Michael King (1-1) pitched two hitless innings for the win, striking out three.
-He fanned the first two batters in the 10th, and Volpe made a jumping catch at shortstop of Frazier’s two-out humpback liner to keep it tied.
+Michael King (1-1) pitched two hitless innings, striking out three.
+He fanned the first two batters in the 10th, and Volpe made a jumping catch at shortstop of Frazier’s humpback liner to keep it tied.

 TRAINER’S ROOM

-Orioles: RHP Dillon Tate (elbow flexor strain) threw 23 pitches and got two outs in a rehab appearance for Triple-A Norfolk at Memphis. … INF Ramón Urías (left hamstring strain) will be the DH for Class A Aberdeen on Wednesday. … DH Anthony Santander was shaken up in the fifth after a foul ball off his bat bounced and hit him in the groin, but he remained in the game.
+Orioles: RHP Dillon Tate (elbow flexor strain) threw 23 pitches and got two outs in a rehab appearance for Triple-A Norfolk. … INF Ramón Urías (left hamstring strain) will be the DH for Class A Aberdeen on Wednesday.

-Yankees: 3B Josh Donaldson (right hamstring strain) could begin a minor league rehab assignment Thursday, and manager Aaron Boone reiterated that Donaldson will be an everyday player when he returns. … LHP Carlos Rodón joined the team and said he no longer has back pain following a round of injections this month.
-Rodón threw from 120 feet, and the Yankees hope to plan a bullpen session for him by the end of this week.
-Rodón had been rehabbing at the club’s complex in Florida.
-He has been sidelined all season after going on the injured list with a left forearm strain that’s healed.
-“He’s moving in a good direction now.
-Want to keep that momentum going,” Boone said. … DH/OF Giancarlo Stanton (left hamstring strain) took batting practice and has been feeling good, but there’s no timetable yet for starting a rehab assignment. … C Jose Trevino (left hamstring strain) is running and will begin baseball activities this week.
-Boone said he wasn’t sure if there’s any chance Trevino could come off the IL when eligible Sunday. … RHP Tommy Kahnle (right biceps tendinitis) is scheduled to get four outs in a minor league game Thursday and probably will have at least one more rehab outing.
-“But I know he feels ready,” Boone said.
-“He looks good.”
+Yankees: 3B Josh Donaldson (right hamstring strain) could begin a minor league rehab assignment Thursday. … LHP Carlos Rodón joined the team and said he no longer has back pain following a round of injections this month.
+Rodón threw from 120 feet, and the Yankees hope to plan a bullpen session for him by the end of this week. … DH/OF Giancarlo Stanton (left hamstring strain) took batting practice and has been feeling good, but there’s no timetable yet for starting a rehab assignment. … C Jose Trevino (left hamstring strain) is running and will begin baseball activities this week. … RHP Tommy Kahnle (right biceps tendinitis) is scheduled to get four outs in a minor league game Thursday and probably will have at least one more rehab outing.

 UP NEXT